1. Home

 8. Only use professionals

-It is vital that you ensure the firms involved with your move are professional and reliable.
+It's vital that you ensure the firms involved with your move are professional and reliable.
 At reallymoving we only partner with respected and experienced firms to give you confidence in your choice of professionals.
 You can also check their genuine customer feedback through us.

 9. Communicate

-It is best not to go on holiday between putting an offer on a house and the day of completion.
-Be around to be kept up to date on progress and ask questions on anything you are not sure of or confused about - it is important you don’t ignore something you don’t understand.
-The timeline for buying a house can be varied - factors like whether you're in a chain, or tied up in a rental agreement, or have a limited budget can affect how long it takes to move.
-Be patient, and especially when you get nearer to the end of the process, take comfort in the fact that you will almost be done with all of the paperwork!
+It's best not to go on holiday between putting an offer on a house and the day of completion.
+Be present to be kept up to date on progress.
+You will also be in a better place to ask questions on anything you are not sure of or confused about.
+It's important you don’t ignore something you don’t understand.

 10. Book your movers

 Make sure to book in a date to move in advance, and find a team who can accommodate all your items.
 Bear in mind any furniture that needs to be disassembled and reassembled, and pack any breakables with care.
 Be sure to allow access for your movers and warn them if you're on higher floor flat (and if there's no lift!).
-There's no reason buying a house has to be stressful, and by booking in advance, you can make sure your move is stress-free too.
+There's no reason buying a house must be stressful, and by booking in advance, you can make sure your move is stress-free too.

 Why not take a look at and download our moving guides for a comprehensive list of who you need to contact and what you will need to do and consider during your moving process.
 Our Moving Home Timeline can also keep track of the moving process, checking off each stage you have completed.